makersacademy/chitter-challenge/development_story.md

 to the interaction between the MVC have been developed from using very simple configurations and syntax.
 I also only created feature
 tests this weekend due to my limited time availability.

+I did not add name or email information.

 ## Database Set-up

 Created two tables: